 Clothing remains a strong category for ecommerce businesses, with global demand continuing to grow.
 By 2029, the global apparel market could reach $2.04 trillion.

 If you’re an aspiring apparel entrepreneur, you can tap into this growing market.
 You can start a clothing brand and design your own items.
 Or you can source ready-made styles from wholesale vendors that fit your brand aesthetic and customer needs.
+You can also connect with Shopify brands to sell their clothing products without buying inventory upfront.

 How to evaluate wholesale clothing vendors